theupshift/chrdev/posts/2020-03-02-First-steps-with-Darklang.md

 We also use Results and Options instead of exceptions and nulls, to avoid all the problems that come from those language features.

-Dark uses a concept called [Railway Oriented Programming](https://fsharpforfunandprofit.com/posts/recipe-part2/) to reduce this complexity.
-ROP is a metaphor where the error values of Results and Options form an alternate execution path through the program, called an Error Rail.
-When an error happens, the execution in the main body stops and instead passes over to the Error Rail.
+Dark uses a concept called [Railway Oriented Programming](https://fsharpforfunandprofit.com/posts/recipe-part2/) and [Trace Driven Development](https://darklang.github.io/docs/trace-driven-development), read below for more info on that.

 Dark